kshedden/randomization/README.md

 deployment it will be available at the URL "my_randomization.appspot.com".

+### Customization

+You can perform any of these simple customizations:

+* Replace the file `stylesheets/logo.png` with a PNG containing your organization's logo, it will then be displayed on the landing page.

+* Add a `stylesheets/favicon.ico` [icon
+  file](https://en.wikipedia.org/wiki/ICO_(file_format)) which will be displayed on the browser tab.

+* Edit the text in the `information_page.html` file however you like.

 ### Development and bug reports

 The project is hosted at https://github.com/kshedden/randomization.